truenas/middleware/docs/userguide/index.rst

  testparm /usr/local/etc/smb4.conf

-If clients have problems connecting to the CIFS share, go to Services  → CIFS and verify that "Server maximum protocol" is set to "SMB2".
+If clients have problems connecting to the CIFS share, go to :menuselection:`Services --> CIFS` and verify that "Server maximum protocol" is set to "SMB2".

 It is recommended to use a dataset for CIFS sharing.
 When creating the dataset, make sure that the "Share type" is set to Windows.